 Now that IncendoNet has gone out of business, that puts organizations relying on their SpeechBridge® solution in a precarious position.
 Critical patches, new versions, additional integrations, and future support are out of reach.
 In order to ensure things continue to work smoothly, it’s time to find an alternative.

 While Nuance is discontinuing their automated attendant solutions, they are continuing to develop their excellent speech recognition technology and license it to partners.
-XM Connect’s speech automated attendant is actually built upon Nuance’s recognition engine, so former Nuance customers will feel right at home with the system’s accuracy.
+CX-E’s speech automated attendant is actually built upon Nuance’s recognition engine, so former Nuance customers will feel right at home with the system’s accuracy.

 Expandable Communications Potential

-Reach out to us to learn more about what XM Connect can do for you, and how easy integrating it into your existing infrastructure can be.
+Reach out to us to learn more about what CX-E can do for you, and how easy integrating it into your existing infrastructure can be.